 Now, in my retirement, I am lucky to have more time to paint and write and work for my local community.

 I continue to campaign for the arts.
 I run a community writing group at the Higgins in Bedford.
-And over the last two years, from sales of paintings, I have donated £1500 to the Bedford's King's Arms Project, helping Bedford people out of homelessness.
+And over the last two years, from sales of paintings, I have raised £1600 for the Bedford's King's Arms Project, helping Bedford people out of homelessness.

 If you are interested in helping me fund-raise by buying any of my paintings or drawings, please do contact me.